 Let your staff know exactly what is going on and what they can do to assist with recovery efforts.
 Make use of email, messaging apps, social media, and all available company communication channels.
 Doing this will not only communicate the concrete steps you are taking to restore normalcy but also build up employee morale and trust in the company.

 2. Provide a detailed outline of the next steps

 After everyone’s initial reaction to a natural disaster has passed, there’s a need to have a concrete plan in place that will indicate what processes need to be done to restore order.
-Make sure you outline these steps designed to help you to not only clean up the mess but also to resume operations even at a smaller scale.
+Make sure you outline these steps designed to help you not only clean up the mess but also to resume operations even on a smaller scale.
 A well-known Australian retailer that has recently gone into voluntary administration is doing precisely this to save their business.